Hornet and the Peacock, The

-Lawrence's reward was a promotion to full captain.
+Lawrence's reward -- which he felt was overdue -- was a promotion to full captain (Utt, p.
+199).
 That also meant he was due command of a frigate.
 The frigate he received (Borneman, p.
 113) was the ill-fated U.S.S.
-Chesapeake (for its story, see the notes to "The Chesapeake and the Shannon (I)" [Laws J20]). - RBW
+Chesapeake (for its story, see the notes to "The Chesapeake and the Shannon (I)" [Laws J20]).

 Go to the Ballad Search form

 Go to the Ballad Index Instructions